karazonanas/discord-bot/README.md

     INTERVAL =
     ```
    - env variables explanation:
-     - DISCORD_TOKEN: Discord bot token
+     - DISCORD_TOKEN: Discord bot token (you can get it under `Bot -> TOKEN`)
-     - DISCORD_SERVER_ID: Discord server ID where the bot will be running
+     - DISCORD_SERVER_ID: Server ID where the bot will be running (you can get it by right clicking on the server icon and clicking on `Copy ID`)
-     - DISCORD_CHANNEL_ID: Discord channel ID where the messages will be sent
+     - DISCORD_CHANNEL_ID: Discord Channel ID where the messages will be sent (you can get it by right clicking on the channel and clicking on `Copy ID`)
      - URLS: comma separated list of urls to monitor
      - INTERVAL: interval in seconds to check the urls
 3. Run `docker-compose up -d` to start the bot